bloodraven66/minimalist/_posts/2021-06-12-Speech-Synthesis.md

 ![prosody]({{ '/assets/images/prosody.png' | relative_url }}) <br>

 The ground truth prosody is extracted by rule based as well as Conv 1D layers.
 These are predicted by convolutional layers and all the predictions are concatenated and used to contruct decoder sequence length.

+<b>Conclusions:</b><br>
+I've covered only a few work done in this field.
+There is much more work done in recent years towards models like DeepVoice, Flowtron etc which I will cover in a different article.
+Taking a look at the papers mentioned here, tacotron can be regarded as a monumental shift in the research direction.
+A lot of work is coming up with FastSpeech style models with focus on conditioning additional information into the model to be able to create realistic audio.
+It looks like transformers are here to stay in TTS research, looking forward to see how different challenges are addressed in future works.